mihaioltean/tera-ranger-one-lib/README.md

 # tera-ranger-one-lib
-A C++ library for reading the Tera Ranger One sensor over a USB connection.
+A C++ asynchronous, cross-platform library for reading the Tera Ranger One sensor over a USB connection.

+# About
 Sensor is available from http://www.teraranger.com/

 There are 2 files for test: